c1ph3r-fsocitey/QR_code_Generator/README.md

 ## Here is a QR Code generator using python

-**kindly use the following commands in terminal to install the required packages.**
+**Use the following command in terminal to install the required packages.**
 ```
 pip install qrcode
 ```